 Revision of the Directives

-The Commission plans to revise the Ambient Air Quality Directives in 2022.
-To this end, the Commission has published an Inception Impact Assessment, to guide the work and to assess the impacts of a possible revision.
+View the Inception Impact Assessment, guiding the work and assessing the impacts of a possible revision.

 The Commission is consulting citizens and a broad range of stakeholders on the revision, as detailed in the consultation strategy.

 - an open public consultation allowing the interested public and stakeholders to express their views (23 September to 16 December 2021); find a factual summary report here;

 - targeted stakeholder consultations, addressed to selected stakeholders in all Member States and at EU level (in December 2021 & February 2022);

 - stakeholder meetings to help identify and confirm the issues for the impact assessment and to receive final feedback.

 For more information, visit the Have your say portal - and see the terms of reference for the support study and see this summary slide set (status May 2021).

 First stakeholder meeting - 23 September 2021